An Abject-Oriented OS

 The Scar

 Failure is not the end.
-It is a lesson the swarm remembers.
+It is context for the next scrum.

 The Old Way